chinapedia/wikipedia.abstract.en/Page/Climate.md

 Köppen

-MonthlyMeanT.gif BlueMarble_monthlies_animation.gif]
+]

 The Köppen classification depends on average monthly values of temperature and precipitation.
 The most commonly used form of the Köppen classification has five primary types labeled A through E. These primary types are A) tropical, B) dry, C) mild mid-latitude, D) cold mid-latitude, and E) polar.
 The five primary classifications can be further divided into secondary classifications such as rainforest, monsoon, tropical savanna, humid subtropical, humid continental, oceanic climate, Mediterranean climate, desert, steppe, subarctic climate, tundra, and polar ice cap.

 RAINFORESTS are characterized by high rainfall, with definitions setting minimum normal annual rainfall between and .
 Mean monthly temperatures exceed during all months of the year.[20]

 A MONSOON is a seasonal prevailing wind which lasts for several months, ushering in a region's rainy season.[21]
 Regions within North America, South America, Sub-Saharan Africa, Australia and East Asia are monsoon regimes.[22]
-Globalcldfr_amo_200207-201504_lrg.jpg A TROPICAL SAVANNA is a grassland biome located in semiarid to semi-humid climate regions of subtropical and tropical latitudes, with average temperatures remain at or above year round and rainfall between and a year.
+A TROPICAL SAVANNA is a grassland biome located in semiarid to semi-humid climate regions of subtropical and tropical latitudes, with average temperatures remain at or above year round and rainfall between and a year.
 They are widespread on Africa, and are found in India, the northern parts of South America, Malaysia, and Australia.[23]
-5_11_15_Brian_AquabyMonth.gif The HUMID SUBTROPICAL climate zone where winter rainfall (and sometimes snowfall) is associated with large storms that the westerlies steer from west to east.
+The HUMID SUBTROPICAL climate zone where winter rainfall (and sometimes snowfall) is associated with large storms that the westerlies steer from west to east.
 Most summer rainfall occurs during thunderstorms and from occasional tropical cyclones.[24]
 Humid subtropical climates lie on the east side of continents, roughly between latitudes 20° and 40° degrees away from the equator.[25]

-Koppen_World_Map_Dfa_Dwa_Dsa_Dfb_Dwb_Dsb.png, worldwide
+, worldwide

 ]] A HUMID CONTINENTAL climate is marked by variable weather patterns and a large seasonal temperature variance.
 Places with more than three months of average daily temperatures above and a coldest month temperature below and which do not meet the criteria for an arid or semiarid climate, are classified as continental.[26]